pslisko/performa365docs/docs/general/initial_setup.rst

 Required Steps
 **************

-After your tenant has been created, please take these required steps to set up initial data sets:
+After your tenant has been created, please set up these initial data sets:

 #. :ref:`Create the initial learning periods <learning_periods>`
 #. :ref:`Create business areas for tagging your courses <manage_business_areas>`